-In addition to the historically productive La Quintera and Promontorio mines, several other veins have been traced that have seen minor historical work.
-The Nueva Europa vein zone and the Amalia vein zone have been traced for 1,500m and 500m, respectively, and are open to the north and south.
-The Europa-Guadalupe vein zone has been traced for 1,500m.
+In addition to the historically productive La Quintera and Promontorio mines, 13 other veins have been traced that have seen minor historical work.
+The Nueva Europa vein zone and the Amalia vein zone have been traced for 2,500m and 500m, respectively, and are open to the north and south.
+The Europa-Guadalupe vein zone has been traced for 2,500m.
 The Púlpito vein has been mapped on the surface for more than 800m and the Ana vein for more than 2 km.
 On the newly acquired Yoreme concession, three veins have been traced: the San Manuel vein, for 1.1 km, the El Crestón vein, for 1.8 km, and the Carrera vein, for 900 m.
+The Alessandra vein, in the eastern part of the project area, has been traced for 1.1 km.

-Geological mapping has shown there to be piano-key style faulting, with a large down-thrown block in the central part of the district.
-The down thrown block may contain blind veins with little surface expression.
+Geological mapping has shown there to be piano-key style faulting (horsts and grabens), with a large down-thrown block in the central part of the district.
+The down-thrown block may contain blind veins with little surface expression.
 The Company intends to focus on the potential for these blind veins, as well as down-dip extension of the Nueva Europa and Amalia vein zones.